cchudzicki-ocw-testing/14.04-fall-2020/content/pages/readings.md

 Smith, Matthew, Owen Zidar, Eric Zwick.
 2020. “[Top Wealth in America: New Estimates and Implications for Taxing the Rich](https://economics.princeton.edu/working-papers/top-wealth-in-america-new-estimates-and-implications-for-taxing-the-rich/).”
 Working paper.

 Bond, Philip and Robert M. Townsend.
 1996. "[Formal and Informal Financing in a Chicago Ethnic Neighborhood](https://www.chicagofed.org/publications/economic-perspectives/1996/07epjul96)." *Economic Perspectives*, July/August 1996, Federal Reserve Bank of Chicago.

+### Lectures 16-17 Optimality of Competitive Equilibria, and Existence of Competitive and Nash Equilibria

+#### Lecture 16: Optimality of Competitive Equilibrium

+**Topics covered**: Competitive equilibria are Pareto optimal; any Pareto Optimum can be supported as equilibrium with Transfers; Sufficient Assumption and proofs, with first order conditions and with supporting hyperplanes; finite dimensional Euclidean Space and extension to Valuation Equilibria in more general spaces

+\*\[Kreps\] 6.3 “The Efficiency of a General Equilibrium”

+Debreu, G., 1954. “[Valuation equilibrium and Pareto optimum](https://www.jstor.org/stable/89325#metadata_info_tab_contents).”
+Proceedings of the National Academy of Sciences 40 (7): 588-592.

+Prescott, E., and R.M.
+Townsend.
+1984. “[General competitive analysis in an economy with private information.](https://www.jstor.org/stable/2648863#metadata_info_tab_contents)” *International Economic Review* 25 (1): 1-20